-- The specific class (department and course number) you want to withdraw from
+The specific class (department and course number) from which you want to withdraw

-Keep in mind the firm 6th week deadline for requesting a W grade.
-Email withdrawals must be received by 11:59 pm on the deadline.
-Upon review of your record, it is possible you will be asked to meet with an adviser before your W is approved -- please continue to check your email.
+Keep in mind the firm 6th week deadline for requesting a W (after the deadline, a W can only be approved for documented medical or emergency reasons).
+Email requests for withdrawal must be received by 11:59 pm on the deadline.
+Remember that, upon review of your record, you may be asked to meet with an adviser before your W is approved -- please keep the deadline in mind and continue to check your email.

 When is a W a good (or bad) idea?

 If you feel you are unlikely to earn a C or higher in one of your classes, you might want to consider a withdrawal grade.
 If you are considering withdrawing from a class out of concern about your academic performance, we recommend discussing your performance with your instructor or TA before making this decision; you may be able to improve and pass by the end of the term.
 If you have experienced illness and have missed many classes, a withdrawal may make it easier to balance your remaining coursework.
 A W notation is usually preferable to a non-passing grade, though it is important to note that withdrawal means you will not earn credits (whereas C-, D+, D and D- grades earn credits, though no major, general education, or prerequisite satisfaction).
 Consult with an adviser at your college about the benefits and drawbacks of withdrawing from a course.

 How does taking a W impact the double repeat policy?